Juan Perón: Eva Perón's influence and contribution

-The portion of the five-year plans which argued for full employment, public healthcare and housing, labour benefits, and raises were a result of Eva's influence on the policy-making of Perón in his first term, as historians note that at first he simply wanted to keep imperialists out of Argentina and create effective businesses.
+The portion of the five-year plans which argued for full employment, public healthcare and housing, labour benefits, and raises were a result of Eva's influence on the policymaking of Perón in his first term, as historians note that initially he simply wanted to keep imperialists out of Argentina and create effective businesses.
 The humanitarian relief efforts embedded in the five-year plan were Eva's creation, which endeared the Peronist movement to the working-class people from which Eva had come.
 Her strong ties to the poor and her position as Perón's wife brought credibility to his promises during his first presidential term and ushered in a new wave of supporters.
 The first lady's willingness to replace the ailing Hortensio Quijano as Perón's running mate for the 1951 campaign was defeated by her own frail health and by military opposition.
 A 22 August rally organized for her by the CGT on Buenos Aires' wide Nueve de Julio Avenue failed to turn the tide.
 On 28 September, elements in the Argentine Army led by General Benjamín Andrés Menéndez attempted a coup against Perón.
 Although unsuccessful, the mutiny marked the end of the first lady's political hopes.
 She died the following July.

 Opposition and repression

 The first to vocally oppose Perón's rule were the Argentine intelligentsia and the middle-class.
 University students and professors were seen as particularly troublesome.
 Perón fired over 2000 university professors and faculty members from all major public education institutions.
-These included Nobel laureate Bernardo Houssay, a physiologist, University of La Plata physicist Rafael Grinfeld, painter Emilio Pettoruti, art scholars Pío Collivadino and Jorge Romero Brest, and noted author Jorge Luis Borges who at the time was head of the National Library of Buenos Aires, was appointed "poultry inspector" at the Buenos Aires Municipal Wholesale Market (a post he refused).
+These included Nobel laureate Bernardo Houssay, a physiologist, University of La Plata physicist Rafael Grinfeld, painter Emilio Pettoruti, art scholars Pío Collivadino and Jorge Romero Brest, and noted author Jorge Luis Borges who was "promoted" from his position at the Miguel Cané Library to the post of "poultry inspector" at the Buenos Aires Municipal Wholesale Market (a post he refused).
 Many left the country and migrated to Mexico, United States or Europe.
 The theologian Herold B. Weiss recalls events in the universities:

 The labour movement that had brought Perón to power was not exempt from the iron fist.
 In the 1946 elections for the post of Secretary General of the CGT resulted in telephone workers' union leader Luis Gay's victory over Perón's nominee, former retail workers' leader Ángel Borlenghi – both central figures in Perón's famed 17 October comeback.
 The president had Luis Gay expelled from the CGT three months later, and replaced him with José Espejo, a little-known rank-and-filer who was close to the first lady.